Holindauer/systems-c/kernel_modules/README.md

 ![kernel_hello_world](kernel_hello_world.png)

-In the above kernel module, the **__init** and **__exit** typed functions are the constructor and destructor of this kernel module.
+In the above kernel module, the functions marked with **__init** and **__exit** use special kernel attributes indicating the module's constructor and destructor.
 When the *.ko* object file is inserted into the kernel, the *__init* function executes.
 Afterwards, the kernel acts asynconously.
 When the kernel is removed, the *__exit* function executes.
 Calls to **pr_info** write messages to the ring buffer.

 To interact with the kernel from user space, the **/proc** file system is used.
-Files stored in **/proc** are virtual, meaning that they do not store large amounts of data.
-Rather, they are temporary buffers used to allow user/kernel transmission of bytes.
-Kernel modules may often recieve data written to buffers in */proc* and then go on to store them in memory.
+Files in **/proc** are virtual and do not store any data themselves.
+Instead, every read or write operation triggers callback functions defined by the kernel module, which dynamically generate or consume the data at access time.
+Kernel modules may choose to store received data in their own memory, but /proc itself does not hold buffers.
 For example, say a kernel module creates **/proc/procfile** on insertion into the kernel.
 Calling **echo "data" > /proc/procfile** will write "data" into the virtual procfile in the proc directory.
 To read data out of */proc/procfile*, you can then call **cat /proc/procfile**.

 ![async_proc_handlers](async_proc_handlers.png)